Ria424/developers-animatesdk-docs/Document_object/Document18.md

 #### Description

-Property; an integer that specifies in which frame to export ActionScript 3.0 classes.
+Property; `integer`; an integer that specifies in which frame to export ActionScript 3.0 classes.
 By default, classes are exported in Frame 1.

 #### Example